oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-1-provider.md

 ---
 {% imgx aligncenter assets/landing-zone.png 400 400 "OCLOUD landing zone" %}

-Introducing Oracle Cloud Infrastructure for service delivery allows operators to represent physical and virtual infrastructure in the form of code.
+Introducing Oracle Cloud Infrastructure (OCI) for service delivery allows operators to represent physical and virtual infrastructure in the form of code.
 System administrators ensure server uptime and service levels, responding to infrastructure monitoring alerts and resolving incidents programmatically.
 Adopting ["Infrastructure as Code" (IaC)][tf_intro] helps operators to connect events and state changes with automated provisioning processes.

 While requesting a resource from a cloud provider is a matter of opening the console, providing input values, and launching the server, addressing functional and non-functional requirements of an IT operation during the launch process is more complex.
 Provisioning plans help to determine the correct framework, reflect the operational and management tools, and configure resources according to security and compliance regulations.
 In OCI, we rely on [Terraform][tf_main] to automate provisioning processes.
 The widely-adopted, open-source tool allows engineers to translate "declarative" syntax written in [JSON][tf_json] or [Hashicorp's Configuration Language (HCL)][tf_hcl] into API calls.

 ## Getting Started

-Terraform is orchestrator agnostic.
-The execution environment is dynamically extended with [hypervisor-specific interfaces][tf_provider] when needed.
+One of the key benefits of using Terraform is that it's orchestrator agnostic.
+When needed, the execution environment can be dynamically extended with [hypervisor-specific interfaces][tf_provider]:

 - Terraform templates comprise the physical infrastructure, network functions and orchestrators for distributed systems.
-- Topology templates comprise configuration scripts that intiate service deployments upon the successful creation of a resource.
+- Topology templates comprise configuration scripts that initiate service deployments upon the successful creation of a resource.
 - Terraform’s [local-exec][tf_local-exec] and [remote-exec][tf_remote-exec] blocks run configuration scripts that install software components for service instances.
 - Operators combine application code and/or binaries with virtualization and an orchestration environment of their choice into comprehensive build plans.

 The process of provisioning infrastructure is merged with the continuous integration and deployment chain for application code.
-Combinging Terraform with OCI, enterprise IT departments benefit from:
+Combining Terraform with OCI, enterprise IT departments benefit from:

 - **Increased flexibility and agility in operation**

     Relying on automated deployment allows you to centralize topology management in code repositories.
 While Terraform is creating resources, state is maintained.
 This helps to prevent confusion among engineering teams.
 The desired state for all resources is compared to the current state and the delta defines the provisioning sequence for the requested changes.

     This allows operators to launch virtual data center in more than 30 locations and rely on a single script source to maintain company-wide security and compliance standards.

 - **Integrated cloud services**

     Database and application infrastructure is separated in OCI.
 The terraform service provider combines deployment scripts for database services with provisioning scripts for applications relying on open source orchestrators and commercial hypervisors like Kubernetes and VMWare vSphere.

     Engineers merge cloud-native services and traditional enterprise applications into comprehensive deployment templates.
-Combining Oracle's orchestrator-agnostic approach for the applications stack with separate infrastructure for multi-model databases on a native layer three network, service owners modernize existing applications incrementally and adopt cloud native services in digestable steps.
-Doing so, they avoid rewriting entire applications before migrating to a managed infrastrcuture stack.
+Combining Oracle's orchestrator-agnostic approach for the applications stack with separate infrastructure for multi-model databases on a native layer three network, service owners modernize existing applications incrementally and adopt cloud native services in digestible steps.
+Doing so, they avoid rewriting entire applications before migrating to a managed infrastructure stack.

 - **Shadow IT prevention**

     Terraform separates code and execution environments and allows you to maintain security and cost-control while enabling self-service application deployments.

-    Defining resources in code allows you to define launch parameters and user credentials programmitically, take dependencies during the provisioning process into account, and define the sequence of resources that are deployed.
+    Defining resources in code allows you to define launch parameters and user credentials programmatically, take dependencies during the provisioning process into account, and define the sequence of resources that are deployed.

     Engineers describe a target topology and terraform determines the steps required to create a resource automatically.
-Leveraging flags like the region argument, modules are exectuted in different regions and availability/security domains.
+Leveraging flags like the region argument, modules are executed in different regions and availability/security domains.
 This allows modules to be defined which represent services in a self-service portal, with admin expertise and configuration dependencies reflected in the predefined deployment process.

-We refer to resources that are programmatically defined as custom or logical resources.
-The learning curve, adding to orchestrator-specific service provider to the OCI core services is not very steep, because syntax patterns that are used to code infrastructure on orchestrators remain the same.
+We refer to resources that are programmatically defined as *custom* or *logical* resources.
+The learning curve of adding orchestrator-specific service providers to the OCI core services is not very steep, because syntax patterns that are used to code infrastructure on orchestrators remain the same.

 ### Command Line Access

-A fast way to start, is obtaining an Oracle Cloud Infrastructure account by **signing up for the [Free Tier][oci_freetier]**.
+One of the quickest and easiest ways to start is to obtain an OCI account by **signing up for the [Free Tier][oci_freetier]**.
 Because Oracle assigns dedicated resources to every user, new registrations can be prevented by a lack of resources in a specific region.
-Select a different region for the registration usually helps to overcome the hurdle.
+Selecting a different region for the registration usually helps to overcome the hurdle.

 {% imgx aligncenter assets/cloud_shell.png "OCI Free Tier" %}

-After obtaining an account we log into the web console and start the [Cloud Shell][oci_cloudshell] with |*>_*| button.
+After obtaining an account we log into the web console and start the [Cloud Shell][oci_cloudshell] with the **|*>_*|** button.
 The cloud shell launches in the region that is active in the cloud console.
-For the initial setup the home region of a tenant should be selected.
-Executing deployment plans, Terraform depends on the directory structure to identify files that belong to a plan.
+For the initial setup, the home region of a tenant should be selected.
+When executing deployment plans, Terraform depends on the directory structure to identify files that belong to a plan.

 ```console
 mkdir ~/project
 ```

 In the *project* directory we create a file with the name `hello.tf`.

 ```console
 cd ~/project && touch hello.tf